jfo/weblog/content/post/2019/2019-08-29-webassembly-sections-part-2.md

 [52]
 ```

 The function then "returns" this value by leaving it in the stack.
-If the stack
+If what's in
-doesn't match the result type, you'll get an error.
+the stack doesn't match the result type, you'll get an error.

 Of course, we may like to export the function the same way we exported the global: